 4. Defense Representation

-A strong public defender system is the linchpin of fairness.
-When defenders are overburdened, clients get rushed plea deals, often without fully understanding consequences That alone is useful..
+A dependable public defender system is the linchpin of fairness.
+When defenders are overburdened, clients get rushed plea deals, often without fully understanding consequences Turns out it matters..

 What works: Caseload caps and adequate funding.
-Some counties have experimented with universal right-to-counsel offices that provide early legal advice, reducing unnecessary detentions.
+Some counties have experimented with universal right-to-counsel offices that provide early legal advice, reducing unnecessary detentions Nothing fancy..

 5. Pre‑Trial Processes